Voluntary Professional Registration

 Voluntary registration is an active way of establishing credibility among other professions and promoting HT as a therapeutic discipline that is evidence-based and universally adaptable.

-In brief, a CHTA member who is interested in voluntary professional registration first reviews the general information on the Sample Registration Form, available from Nancy at firstname.lastname@example.org.
-If the member decides to proceed, and has been a member in good standing of the CHTA for a minimum of one year, he or she then requests a numbered Professional Registration Package from the CHTA office, for which there is a fee of $25.00.
+In brief, a CHTA member who is interested in voluntary professional registration first reviews the general information on the Sample Registration Form and Guidelines, he or she then requests a numbered Professional Registration Package from the CHTA office at email@example.com, for which there is a fee of $25.00.
 The third step is the filing of the completed application package, for which there is a fee of $150.00.

 The process of application involves a significant amount of time to secure and prepare supporting documentation.
 If voluntary professional registration in horticultural therapy is an option you are considering, it is wise to start building a file of pertinent college and university transcripts; statements of completion and curriculum summaries for certificates in horticultural therapy, horticulture, or related areas; and relevant employment and volunteer records.